V-Sekai/many_bone_ik/README.md

 # EWBIK

-A new full body inverse kinematics system.
+A full body inverse kinematics system.

 ## See also